 Striving to design inclusive environments in partnership with innovators

-DDS Architects work with clients to develop housing, care homes, nursing homes, Hospitals, towns and cities that are more inclusive for people as they age and for adults and children living with cognitive and/or sensory impairments.
-DDS are committed to designing next generation buildings that are suitable for a changing demographic that supports greater independence and reduces health and care costs.
+DDS Architects work with clients to develop dementia units, care and nursing homes, towns and health facilities that are more inclusive for people as they age and for people living with physical, cognitive and/or sensory impairments.
+DDS are committed to designing next generation buildings that are suitable for a changing demographic and supporting brain health.

 The World Alzheimer Report 2020: Design, Dignity, Dementia: dementia-related design and the built environment was published on the 21st September.

 Working with Health Service Executive (HSE), Age Friendly Ireland (AFI) and the National Dementia Office (NDO) in Ireland.
 Dementia and ageing design audit of reference primary care center. .

 Brain Health Architecture

 Late life Brain Health Architecture: An outcomes based design philosophy to support people remain independent longer while reducing health and care costs.